Tier #1: I absolutely love these places. These three parks are the cream of the crop.

 These are my personal rankings.
 I do not claim to speak for anyone else.
 I also reserve the right to change my mind year after year.

-For example, the first time I attended a game in Kansas City I really enjoyed it and had Kaufmann Stadium easily in my top ten ball parks.
-However, this was before their $250 million renovation.
+The first time I attended a game in Kansas City I really enjoyed it and had Kaufmann Stadium easily in my top ten ball parks.
+It was before their $250 million renovation.
 After “The K” had a facelift and the green grass beyond some of the outfield wall was turned to concrete in the name of “progress,” it has become one of the stadiums I like the least, even though the amenities and updated remodeling in certain parts of the stadium have supposedly made it so much better.

 The day of the week is another factor in potentially judging a ball park.
 If you go to an early weeknight game, the atmosphere is likely to be more subdued and the facility is likely to have fewer people than it would during a weekend contest.
 You may come home from your tour thinking that ball park was or was not what you expected due to the day of the week or the opponent you saw play.
 Yankee Stadium is a different world when you see them play a weekend game versus the Red Sox than when you see them play a Monday game against a team such as the Astros.